top of page

 "Closing our doors.
 Changing Lives Meant Everything.
 We would like to continue building toys for your Littles and ours but factors out of our control have made it impossible for us to continue our toy factory.”

-Yet, just weeks later, their website is flaunting a new message, announcing a relaunch, “GUESS WHAT?
+Yet, just weeks later, their site flaunted a new message, announcing a relaunch, “GUESS WHAT?
 We’re relaunching in early April 2025”.

 Did Lily and River Actually Close?